 1. Welcome to Note

-With Note you can sketch ideas anywhere, create beats and melodies, and sample your environment.
-Using Ableton’s cloud service, you can send your Sets from Note to Live or other iOS devices to refine them further.
-Or you can export Sets as audio files directly from your iOS device.
+Note is a playable mobile app for sketching ideas anywhere, capturing improvisations, and sampling your environment.
+Using Ableton Cloud, you can easily send your Sets to Live, Move, Push, or other devices that have Note installed to develop them further.
+You can also export Sets as audio files directly from the app.

 1.1 Setup

-Note is available to purchase from the App Store and is supported on iOS 15.0 or higher.
+Note is available to purchase from the App Store and is supported on iOS 15.0 and iPadOS 15.0 or later.

-To use Ableton Cloud an ableton.com account is required to authorize the service.
+An ableton.com account is required to authorize Ableton Cloud.

-To prevent Ableton Cloud from using mobile/cellular data, go to your iOS Settings > Note and switch off the Mobile/Cellular Data toggle.
-Cloud will then only transfer Sets if WiFi is enabled.
+You can prevent Ableton Cloud from using mobile/cellular data by going to your device’s Settings > Apps > Note and switching off the Mobile/Cellular Data toggle.
+Cloud will then only transfer Sets if Wi-Fi is enabled.

-To record samples, Note will ask for permission to access the microphone when the app is first launched.
-You can also allow access by going to your iOS Settings > Privacy > Microphone.
+To record samples, Note will request microphone access the first time you launch the app.
+You can also grant access by going to your device’s Settings > Privacy & Security > Microphone.

 2. App Settings

-You can access app settings by tapping the three dots located in the bottom-left corner of the Set Library.
+Tap the three dots in the bottom-left corner of the Set Library to open App Settings.

 App Settings Icon.